 The principal spillway hydrograph (PSH) was developed from the 10-day, 25-year rainfall event, which has a precipitation depth of 7.27 inches.
-Table 6 below summarizes the results.
+Table 9 below summarizes the results.
 The PSH model has a starting water surface elevation equal to the drop inlet elevation.
-The maximum water surface elevation is computed from the PSH, and it must not reach the emergency spillway.
-The gate is opened after the maximum water surface elevation is reached, and after 10 days the impoundment must have less than 15 percent of the maximum storage remaining.
+At its maximum water surface elevation, both the principal spillway and auxiliary spillway are utilized.
+The auxiliary spillway is able to withstand flows of this magnitude and will not fail.
+The gate is opened 4 days after the maximum water surface elevation is reached, and 15 days after that the impoundment is substantially dewatered (15 percent of its maximum storage remaining.)

-Table 0.
-FOR Results Table 6.
-PSH Results ---------------------- ------- ---- ----- ---------
+Table 9.
+PSH Results -- ------- ---- ----- ---------

-Maximum Water Surface Elevation 1049.99'
+Maximum Water Surface Elevation 1035.2'

-Peak Volume 1,081 acre-feet
+Peak Volume 3,017 acre-feet

-10-day Drawdown Volume 150 acre-feet (13.9%)
+10-day Drawdown Volume 686 acre-feet (23%)

-Peak Outflow 70 ft 3 /s
+Peak Outflow 291 ft /s